happiness; friends; family; caring; sharing; siblings; music; pets; confidence; friend; brother; sister; enjoy; healthy; ;

 Have a positive attitude and look for the best in people.

-Just practise giving everyone you pass a great big smile and see how many smile back.
+Try giving everyone you meet a great big smile and see how many smile back.
 How good does that make you feel!
 And how happy!

 out to be you

 You spend all of your time with yourself, so learn to like yourself.